RSE-Sheffield/rsecon22-licensing/presentation.md

 # Should RSEs advise a default open source licence?
 Which would it be?

-# Should the organisations we work for or study at grant us ownership of the code we produce to licence as we chose?
+# Should the organisations we work for or study at grant us ownership of the code we produce to licence as we choose?

 # How can we make good decisions on whether code should remain closed source for commercial reasons?